 How do I use Hilton Honors points?

-Hilton Honors haven’t published an award chart since 2017.
+Hilton Honors hasn’t published an award chart since 2017.
 Instead, it follows a dynamic pricing model.
 That means that the cost in terms of points fluctuates based on the date.
 In June 2019, it made some properties even more expensive.

-- mid-tier properties like the DoubleTree by Hilton Hotel at Universal Orlando, Agra and Queenstown
+- Mid-tier properties like the DoubleTree by Hilton Hotel at Universal Orlando, Agra and Queenstown.

-- luxury properties like Conrad Maldives, Tokyo and Hong Kong; Waldorf Astoria Hotels & Resorts; and Hilton Hotels & Resorts
+- Luxury properties like Conrad Maldives, Tokyo and Hong Kong; Waldorf Astoria Hotels & Resorts; and Hilton Hotels & Resorts.

-- properties located in touristy cities at touristy times, like the Hilton Barcelona and Hilton Imperial Dubrovnik
+- Properties located in touristy cities at touristy times, like the Hilton Barcelona and Hilton Imperial Dubrovnik.

 A quick way to calculate the value of a Room Reward